-61 total RV sites, can accommodate RVs up to 40ft, 30/50 amp, backins, Cable TV, WiFi, restrooms, showers, laundry, clubhouse, on-site management, heated swimming pool, hot tub, and shuffleboard.
+61 total RV sites, can accommodate RVs up to 40ft, Big Rig Friendly, 30/50 amp, full hookups, water, sewer, backins, Cable TV, WiFi, restrooms, showers, laundry, handicap access, clubhouse, on-site management, heated swimming pool, hot tub, BBQ, biking, game room, horseshoes, picnic area, pool table, RV storage.

 55+ park.
 Open year-round!
 PA discount is not valid November thru March.
 PA discount is valid for 3 days maximum.
 Reservations accepted (not required).
+Credit cards accepted.
 No tent camping.
+No smoking.
 Pets on leash are permitted and dog runs are available. *Rates include tax.

 Park is located just 1.5 miles from I-8.
 Take Exit 172, go south and turn right onto W 1st St. Then turn left on S Ave A, and then turn right onto W 3Rd St. The park entrance will be on your right.